WebKit/WebKit/Source/JavaScriptCore/wasm/debugger/README.md

 - **Issue**: LLDB is not notified when new modules are loaded or unloaded
 - **Location**: `WasmDebugServer.cpp:472, 484`
 - **Solution**: Implement proper LLDB notifications for dynamic module loading/unloading

+### Multi-Thread Display in LLDB

+- **Issue**: Thread select and stop reply protocol handlers need improvement to correctly display multi-VM data in LLDB
+- **Current Status**: Multi-VM stop-the-world is implemented, but thread information may not display correctly in LLDB UI

 ## Protocol References